What happens in Haiti doesn’t stay in Haiti

 Haiti Chery | SF Bay View

-The November 13, 2011 attack on Brazil’s Rocinha neighborhood and its ongoing occupation by United Nations trained soldiers (former MINUSTAH troops) together with Brazilian police is a dramatic case of a peacetime merger of military and police to make war on their country’s poor.
-It is not the first, and it certainly will not be the last.
+A dramatic case of a peacetime merger of military and police to make war on their country’s poor was the November 13, 2011 attack on Brazil’s Rocinha neighborhood and its ongoing occupation by United Nations trained soldiers together with Brazilian police.
+This is not the first, and it certainly will not be the last.

-If your country has contributed soldiers to UN (de)stabilization missions, sit up and take notice.
+If your country has contributed soldiers to UN missions, sit up and take notice.
 Blue helmets are coming home to roost.
-Here, for example, is the roster of the troop contributors to Haiti’s MINUSTAH (United Nations (de)Stabilization Mission in Haiti):
+Here, for example, is the roster of the troop contributors to the United Nations (de)Stabilization Mission in Haiti called MINUSTAH:

 Argentina, Bangladesh, Bolivia, Brazil, Canada, Chile, Ecuador, France, Guatemala, Japan, Jordan, El Salvador, Nepal, Paraguay, Peru, Philippines, Rwanda, South Korea, Sri Lanka, the U.S., and Uruguay.

 Yet another attack on Haiti was the removal of its democratically elected leaders and their replacement by a succession of International Monetary Fund (IMF), World Bank, and now UN sycophants.

-In the west, some might have glanced at their flat-screen televisions in between jokes and sips of wine, as UN ‘peacekeepers’, together with France, forcibly replaced Ivory Coast president Laurent Gbagbo with IMF economist Alassane Ouattara, five months after Laurent Gbagbo was declared the winner of his country’s elections.
+In the west, some might have glanced at their flat-screen televisions in between jokes and sips of wine, as UN “peacekeepers,” together with French troops, forcibly replaced Ivory Coast president Laurent Gbagbo with IMF economist Alassane Ouattara, five months after Laurent Gbagbo was declared the winner of his country’s elections.